top of page

 Vice President of Strategic Initiatives

-Outside of the United States, Bartow has worked with refugees and asylum seekers at the Swiss-German border, and she served as a consultant to COMAL, an alternative community marketing network for small-scale farmers in Honduras.
-She was an associate producer of “Rights on the Line,” a documentary about vigilantism along the U.S.-Mexico border.
+Before joining GCIR, Bartow held leadership roles with various national nonprofit organizations, including the Center for Gender and Refugee Studies, Action without Borders-Idealist.org, the American Friends Service Committee, and the National Immigrant Justice Center.
+Outside of the United States, Bartow served as a consultant to COMAL, an alternative community marketing network for small-scale farmers in Honduras.
+She was also an associate producer of “Rights on the Line,” a documentary about vigilantism along the U.S.-Mexico border.
+Bartow holds a Masters in Social Work and a certificate in mediation, negotiation, and conflict resolution from Washington University in St. Louis, and she received her B.A. from Macalester College.

 bottom of page